Azure/iotedge/edge-modules/TransactableModuleSample/README.md

 Inside the same sample deployment file, you might notice that the EdgeHub container image points to `iotedgebilling.azurecr.io/microsoft/azureiotedge-hub:20220210.2-linux-amd64` instead of the usual location.
 This special EdgeHub image has the API to send offer/plan info to a module that asks for it (from Step 2).
 Without it, the API wouldn't work.

-Lastly, the the manifest deploys a module from `iotedgebilling.azurecr.io/microsoft/transactable-module-0210`.
+Lastly, the manifest deploys a module from `iotedgebilling.azurecr.io/microsoft/transactable-module-0210`.
 This module's only job is to get the offer and plan info, then print it to console ([source code](https://github.com/Azure/iotedge/blob/feature/billing/edge-modules/TransactableModuleSample/src/Program.cs)).
 We prepared this sample transactable module in case you haven't prepared your own yet.
 Feel free to use it to kickstart your testing while development for your own module is ongoing.

 ## Step 6: Validate everything works as you'd expect